Khizar2004/Loreleaf/README.md

 # Loreleaf 🍃

-Loreleaf is a personal knowledge management system that helps you organize your thoughts and ideas as interconnected "leaves" of knowledge.
+Welcome to Loreleaf - my passion project for personal knowledge management.
+Born from a desire to organize thoughts in a more natural, interconnected way, Loreleaf helps you cultivate your ideas as a beautiful garden of knowledge.

+## Why I Built This

+As someone who's always collecting ideas, notes, and insights, I found traditional note-taking too linear.
+Our thoughts don't exist in isolation - they connect and form networks.
+Loreleaf embraces this natural way of thinking, allowing your knowledge to grow organically like interconnected leaves on a tree.

 ## Features

-- Create, edit, delete, and link knowledge "leaves"
+- 🌱 Create atomic "leaves" of knowledge with Markdown support
+- 🔗 Build connections between related ideas
+- 🔍 Discover insights through your personal knowledge graph
-- Organize leaves with tags
+- 🏷️ Organize with tags and collections
-- Visualize your knowledge graph to see connections
+- 📊 Visualize connections with an interactive knowledge graph
-- User authentication and personal knowledge space
+- 🔐 Secure user authentication

 ## Tech Stack